bevry-archive/documentation/Privacy-Policy.md

 	- so we can understand effectiveness of marketing

+### Bevry Websites

+When you use a website created by Bevry, we will gather statistics about your usage of the website.
+This information is not collected by us, but 3rd party analytic companies such as [Google Analytics](http://www.google.com/analytics/).

 ### DocPad Application

 When you use the DocPad application, we will track the following events: